 To accomplish the described durability, all tasks provide a unique identity/name before the scheduling takes place.
 The name allows the service to reach the scheduled task even after the caller (client or member) goes down and also allows to prevent duplicate tasks.
-The name of the task can user-defined if it needs to be, by implementing com.hazelcast.scheduledexecutor.NamedTask interface (plain wrapper util is available here: com.hazelcast.scheduledexecutor.TaskUtils.named(java.lang.String, java.lang.Runnable)).
+The name of the user-defined if needs be, task can be it to by implementing the com.hazelcast.scheduledexecutor.NamedTask interface (plain wrapper util is available here: com.hazelcast.scheduledexecutor.TaskUtils.named(java.lang.String, java.lang.Runnable)).
 If the task does not provide a name in its implementation, the service provides a random UUID for it, internally.